Corentin-Vidick/DungeonCrawler/README.md

 - __Fight or flight__

-    Player is presented with the choice to flee or fight when they enter a room containing a skeleton.
+    Player is presented with the choice to fight or run away when they enter a room containing a skeleton.
 Success chances of an escape are 50%.

 - __Fight__